 1. What is skimming explain?

-Answer: It collect the highest version of the every rule in the ruleset and copies them into new major version of that ruleset on the same system.
-(Best 50 Pega Interview Questions And Answers pdf)
+Answer: It collects the highest version of every rule in the ruleset and copies them into a new major version of that ruleset on the same system.

-3. Default data table where the instance of the class are store (how it will search ) pc_work
+3. Default data table where the instance of the class is the store (how it will search ) pc_work?